yashasj/MobileNetV2-Cifar10/README.md

 ->To convert our image data to an appropriate binary file format (TFRecord) we use a script provided by Kwotsin in a Github repository(https://github.com/kwotsin/create_tfrecords).

-->In step will create TFRecord files for training and validation.
+->In next step will create TFRecord files for training and validation.
 With the current setting of the  validation_size parameter, 80 % of the data will be used for training and 20 % for validation.

 ->To start our training we need to run  train_image_classifier.py